 Apple is reportedly planning to launch at least one iPhone 15 model in 2023 with a periscope camera system, allowing for increased optical zoom.

-As per a recent MacRumors report, analyst Jeff Pu said the periscope lens on select iPhone 15 series models will feature 10x zooming capabilities, far better than the 3x zoom of the iPhone 13.
+As per a recent MacRumors report, analyst Jeff Pu said the periscope lens on select iPhone 15 series models would feature 10x zooming capabilities, far better than the 3x zoom of the iPhone 13.

 There are already some Android smartphones with periscope lenses, including Samsung’s Galaxy S21 Ultra and Huawei’s P40 Pro+.
 Both of those devices feature up to 10x optical zoom.